 1807 – Union General Napoleon Bonaparte Buford is born in Woodford, Kentucky.
 Buford held many commands in the west and was a hero at the Battle of Belmont early in the war.
 Buford attended West Point and graduated in 1827, sixth out of 38 in his class.
 After a stint with the frontier military, he was given leave to study law at Harvard.
 He taught at West Point before leaving the service to become a businessman.
 He was an engineer and banker in Illinois during the 1840s and 1850s.
 When the war began, the 54-year-old Buford raised his own regiment, the 27th Illinois.
 He was commissioned as a colonel, and his unit was sent to Cairo, Illinois, and placed in General Ulysses S. Grant’s army.
 On November 7, 1861, Grant attacked a Confederate camp at Belmont, Missouri, and quickly drove the Rebels away.
 But Grant’s men became preoccupied with plundering the area, and a Confederate counterattack nearly turned to disaster for the Yankees.
 Buford’s regiment was nearly cut off from the main Union force.
 He rallied his men and they fought their way out of the Confederate trap.
 Buford was commended for his bravery.
 After Belmont, Buford participated in the capture of Island No. 10, a Confederate stronghold in the Mississippi River, and Buford was left in command after its capture.
 Buford and his regiment fought at Corinth in October 1862, but the colonel fell seriously ill from sunstroke.
 He left field command and sat on the court martial of General Fitz John Porter in Washington.
 Buford returned to the west and was promoted to Brigadier General in charge of the District of Eastern Arkansas.
 He remained there for the remainder of the war, although his main military action came in chasing off Confederate raiders in the area.
 Buford generated controversy in his dealings with black troops.
 He had drawn earlier criticism for not helping refugee slaves, and now he proclaimed his preference for commanding white troops.
 He justified it by saying that black troops were not as well trained and they were more likely to fall prey to drawn attention from southern bushwackers.
 He silenced some of the criticism by implementing programs for freed slaves in Arkansas that generally succeeded in taking care of their immediate needs.
 Poor health forced his resignation in March 1865, just before the end of the war.
 He was brevetted to major general following his retirement.
 He worked in a variety of businesses after the war and died in Chicago in 1883.
 Napoleon Bonaparte Buford was the older half-brother of John Buford, a Union General who commanded the Union force that first engaged the Confederates at Gettysburg in 1863.

-1813 – Captain Oliver Hazard Perry arrives in Presque Isle (Michigan) where he will supervise the construction of a flotilla.
+1813 – Captain Oliver Hazard Perry arrives in Presque Isle (Pennsylvania) where he will supervise the construction of a flotilla.
 Two brigs, a schooner, and three gunboats will be constructed from materials transported overland and by inland waterway from Philadelphia, by way of Pittsburgh, in preparation for the naval battle for Lake Erie.

 1815 – British troops capture Fort Peter in St. Marys, Georgia, the only battle of the War of 1812 to take place in the state.
 The Battle of Fort Point Peter was a successful attack by a British force on St. Marys, Georgia, and a smaller force of American soldiers at a fort on Point Peter on the Georgia side of the St. Marys River.
 The river was part of the international border between the US and British-allied Spanish Florida.
 Occupying coastal Camden County allowed the British to blockade American transportation on the Intracoastal Waterway.
 The attack on Fort Peter occurred after the signing of the Treaty of Ghent, which would end the War of 1812, but before the treaty’s ratification.
 The attack on Fort Peter occurred at the same time as the siege of Fort St. Philip in Louisiana and was part of the British occupation of St. Marys and Cumberland Island.